Prince Alfonso Carlos, Duke of Anjou and San Jaime: Lifestyle

 Until 1914 the couple led a luxurious life, shuttling between their estates depending upon season and other circumstances.
-In each residence they maintained dedicated staff, and when travelling they carried with them servants and numerous belongings, including horses.
-Since they found winters in Austria severe, around December every year the couple used to depart for warmer regions and returned around April; prior to World War One Alfonso and his wife during 45 successive years travelled to Italy, other Mediterranean (though not Spain) and embarked on longer journeys to America, Africa and the Middle East.
+In each residence they maintained dedicated staff, and when travelling they were accompanied by servants and carried with them numerous belongings, including horses.
+Since they found winters in Austria severe, around December every year the couple used to depart for warmer regions and returned around April; prior to World War I Alfonso and his wife during 45 successive years travelled to Italy, other Mediterranean (including Spain, where they travelled incognito) and embarked on longer journeys to America, Africa and the Middle East.
 Their luggage could have amounted to 95 pieces and 4 tons.
 Due to financial difficulties the couple ceased travelling after World War One; later they resumed winter journeys, though not to exotic places any more.
 They travelled incognito and lived very modestly.
 Since inheriting the Carlist claim in 1931 Alfonso and María used to spend long spells in southern France, next to the Spanish frontier.

 If paying visits or being visited, they usually limited themselves to close family.
 At times they met other relatives, like nephews and nieces.
 Until 1906 they frequently visited Alfonso's mother, the nun in Graz.
 In the 20th century they maintained closer links with Alfonso's nephew and the Carlist claimant, Don Jaime; owner of the Frohsdorf palace near Vienna, he used to visit his uncles en route to and from Paris.
 Their mutual relation was cordial, but Alfonso considered Don Jaime somewhat of a playboy.
 Despite political and dynastical conflict the couple maintained very correct correspondence with Alfonso XIII, especially that Spanish diplomacy provided them with enormous help after 1918.
 They reserved enmity only for Berthe, widowed by Alfonso's brother; they thought her an immoral profligate who lived off selling illegally seized belongings.
 Until the late 1920s they were also lukewarm towards some members of the Borbón-Parma family.
 From one of their Africa journeys Alfonso and María brought a black girl named Mabrouka; over time she assumed a role in-between a servant and a family member.
 From 1909 onwards Alfonso kept paying a pension to his English half-siblings.